 Over-the-Counter Hearing Aids FAQs for Audiologists

-Over-the-counter (OTC) hearing aids are devices that amplify sound and can be purchased without a professional fitting and without a hearing test.
-OTC hearing aids are approved for adults 18 years of age and older with mild-to-moderate hearing loss.
+Over-the-counter hearing aids (OTC HAs) are devices that amplify sound and can be purchased without professional support and without a hearing test.
+OTC HAs are approved for adults older than age 18 with mild to moderate hearing loss.

 Direct-to-consumer devices are currently available as instruments that can be purchased by the consumer with access to remote support.
-OTC hearing aids are similar to direct-to-consumer devices in that consumers independently decide if they need the device and select what device(s) to purchase.
-The consumers handle the device setup, including the physical fit of the device and tuning of the sound, without professional support.
-Although not required, any consumer can get a hearing test before buying OTC hearing aids to benefit from the advice of an audiologist regarding whether they are a candidate for an OTC hearing aid.
+OTC HAs are similar to “direct-to-consumer” devices in that consumers independently decide if they need the device and select what device(s) to purchase.
+The consumer handles the device set-up, including the physical fit of the device and tuning of the sound, without professional support.
+Although not required, any consumer can get a hearing test before buying OTC HAs to benefit from the advice of an audiologist regarding whether they are a candidate for an OTC HA.

-Audiologists also can provide support in the use of OTC hearing aids for an office visit charge (typically not covered by insurance).
+Audiologists also can provide support in the use of OTC HAs for an office visit charge (typically not covered by insurance).

-OTC hearing aids are meant to be less expensive than professionally fitted hearing aids.
-The lower cost for OTC hearing aids is due to technology differences and because no professional services or fees are associated with the purchase (the individual is self-selecting and self-fitting).
+OTC HAs are meant to be less expensive than professionally fitted hearing aids.
+The lower cost for OTC HAs is due to technology differences and because no professional services or fees are associated with the purchase (the individual is self-selecting and self-fitting).

-Strictly speaking, OTC hearing aids are not available yet because the FDA rule is not formalized.
-The Academy’s e-learning platform, www.eaudiology.org, will be providing continuing education as the FDA final rule is published and as we see OTC hearing aids come into the marketplace.
+The Academy’s e-learning platform, www.eaudiology.org, will be providing continuing education options now that the FDA final rule is published and as OTC HAs enter the marketplace.

-The FDA Reauthorization Act of 2017 includes language that directed the FDA to create a class of OTC hearing aids in response to demands of consumers and other government agencies to increase the affordability and accessibility of hearing aids in the United States.
+The FDA Reauthorization Act of 2017 includes language that directed the FDA to create a class of OTC HAs in response to demands of consumers and other government agencies to increase the affordability and accessibility of hearing aids in the United States.

-The FDA is in the process of finalizing the regulations that will surround this new class of amplification devices.
-These rules will include (1) how loud these devices can be, (2) what labeling will be required on the outside and inside of the box that these devices come in, and (3) requirements related to the sale of these devices.
+The FDA has finalized the regulations that surround this new class of amplification devices.
+These rules include (1) how loud these devices can be, (2) what labeling is required on the outside and inside of the box that these devices come in, and (3) requirements related to the sale of these devices.

-OTC hearing aids are approved only for use by adults 18 years of age and older who have mild-to-moderate hearing loss.
-Ideally, an individual will receive a hearing test from an audiologist to determine their level of hearing loss so they will know whether they are a candidate for this type of hearing aid.
-However, a hearing test is not required, and an individual with perceived mild-to-moderate hearing loss may purchase OTC hearing aids directly.
+OTC HAs are only approved for use by adults older than age 18 who have mild to moderate hearing loss.
+Ideally, an individual will receive a hearing test from an audiologist to determine their level of hearing loss so they will know if they are a candidate for this type of hearing aid.
+However, a hearing test is not required, and an individual with perceived mild to moderate hearing loss may purchase OTC HAs directly.

 Although an individual cannot accurately determine whether they have hearing loss, the type or degree of hearing loss if present, or the potential cause of hearing difficulties without professional evaluation, there are some behavioral indicators that may suggest the individual could benefit from hearing assistance.
-If the individual does not want to get a hearing test, they may consider the following questions as they try to determine whether they have a mild-to-moderate hearing loss and/or whether they should consider an OTC hearing aid:
+If the individual does not want to get a hearing test, they may consider the following questions as they try to determine if they have a mild to moderate hearing loss and/or whether they should consider an OTC:

 - Are they able to hear easily in quiet, one-on-one situations but experience difficulty in more challenging listening conditions?

-- Are there a few difficult listening situations where they think they would want to wear the OTC hearing aid as opposed to feeling like they would need it in most communication situations?
+- Are there a few difficult listening situations where they think they would want to wear the OTC HAs as opposed to feeling like they would need it in most communication situations?

 - Does turning up the volume on the phone or TV just slightly help them hear better (this level might be considered a little loud by others but not extremely loud as opposed to needing to turn these devices up quite a bit to a level that bothers others)?

-If the individual answered yes to these questions, they may have mild-to-moderate hearing loss.
-If the individual experiences more significant hearing and/or communication challenges in several environments, they may have more than a mild-to-moderate hearing loss and may not benefit from an OTC device.
-People with moderately severe-to-severe hearing loss will have difficulty in these situations as well, but they will have difficulty more consistently across many situations as identified by themselves or by those around them.
+If the individual answered yes to these questions, they may have mild to moderate hearing loss.
+If the individual experiences more significant hearing and/or communication challenges in several environments, they may have more than a mild to moderate hearing loss and may not benefit from an OTC.
+People with moderately severe to severe hearing loss will have difficulty in these situations as well but they will have difficulty more consistently across many situations as identified by themselves or by those around them.

-Although the OTC regulations have not been released, it is expected that OTC hearing aids will require that the user will be able to follow instructions to fit the device to their ear and to tune the sound of the device.
-This could include an automated hearing test that requires responses to sounds, as well as manipulating a volume control or an app-based program that has the user change the bass and treble to find a sound combination that is perceived to be helpful.
+OTC HAs will require that the user follow instructions to fit the device to their ear.
+The user will need to follow instructions in terms of how to tune the sound of the device.
+This could include an automated hearing test that requires responses to sounds.
+This also could include manipulating a volume control or an app-based program that has the user change the bass and treble to find a sound combination that is perceived to be helpful.

-No. OTC hearing aids are approved only for individuals 18 years of age and older.
-Due to the medical nature of childhood hearing loss and the importance of accurate sound delivery for the developing brain, OTC hearing aids are not appropriate for children.
-Learn more by visiting Children and Over-the-Counter Hearing Aids.
+No. OTC HAs are only approved for individuals older than age 18.
+Due to the medical nature of childhood hearing loss and the importance of accurate sound delivery for the developing brain, OTC HAs are not appropriate for children.
+Learn more under this section: Children and Over-the-Counter Hearing Aids

-You, as an audiologist, serve as a vital member of a health-care team in treating children with hearing loss to ensure the best outcomes.
+Audiologists serve as a vital member of the health-care team in treating children with hearing loss to ensure the best outcomes.

 Once the FDA regulations are finalized, OTC hearing aids will likely be advertised and sold in local drug stores, big-box stores, online, via mail, and even in an audiologist’s office.